Precise theoretical prediction on branching fractions and polarizations of $D \to V V$ decays: Numerical Results and discussions

 \subsection{Branching fractions of $D \to V\, V$ decays}

-Our numerical predictions for the branching fractions of 28 decay modes of $D$ meson are collected in Tables~\ref{CF}-\ref{DCS1}, organized by decay type: Cabibbo-favored (CF, Table~\ref{CF}), Singly Cabibbo-suppressed (SCS, Tables~\ref{SCS1}-\ref{SCS2}), and Doubly Cabibbo-suppressed (DCS, Table \ref{DCS1}).
-In each table, the first column lists the decay modes, followed by the total branching fraction and its partial wave components ($S$-waves, $P$-waves, and $D$-waves).
+Our numerical predictions for the branching fractions of 28 decay modes of $D$ meson are collected in Tables~\ref{CF}-\ref{DCS1}, organized by decay type: Cabibbo-favored (CF, Table~\ref{CF}), singly Cabibbo-suppressed (SCS, Tables~\ref{SCS1}-\ref{SCS2}), and doubly Cabibbo-suppressed (DCS, Table \ref{DCS1}).
+In each table, the first column lists the decay modes, followed by the total branching fraction and its partial-wave components ($S$ waves, $P$ waves, and $D$ waves).
 The second column identifies the relevant topological diagram amplitudes ($T, C, E$, and $A$) for the convenience of the subsequent discussion.
 The theoretical results, denoted as ``$\mathcal{B}_{\text{FAT}}$", appear in the final column.
-The quoted uncertainties correspond to: (i) variations in the nonperturbative parameters of Eq.~(\ref{parameter}); (ii) a $10\%$ variation in the form factors; (iii) a $5\%$ variation in the unmeasured decay constants.
+The quoted uncertainties correspond to (i) variations in the nonperturbative parameters of Eq.~(\ref{parameter}); (ii) a $10\%$ variation in the form factors; and (iii) a $5\%$ variation in the unmeasured decay constants.
 Among these, the form factor uncertainty dominates.
 For comparison, we also list the experimental data (``$\mathcal{B}_{\text{exp}}$" ), which constitute the dataset used in our global fit.
 We explicitly exclude the $D^0 \to \bar{K}^{*0} K^{*0}$ channel from the fit.
 Including this mode would result in a $\chi^2$ contribution of approximately 484 from this single mode alone, significantly compromising the global fit quality.
-This discrepancy arise because, at the quark level, the decay amplitude is governed by the $E$ diagram with a CKM structure of $V_{cd}^*V_{ud}\, +V_{cs}^* V_{us}\, $.
-Due to the unitarity of the CKM matrix, these two terms undergo significant cancellation, leading to a theoretically suppressed branching fraction that fall well short of the the experimental measurement $\mathcal{B} (D^0 \to \bar{K}^{*0} K^{*0})= (0.88\pm0.04) \times 10^{-3}$~\cite{ParticleDataGroup:2024cfk}.
+This discrepancy arises because, at the quark level, the decay amplitude is governed by the $E$ diagram with a CKM structure of $V_{cd}^*V_{ud}\, +V_{cs}^* V_{us}\, $.
+Because of the unitarity of the CKM matrix, these two terms undergo significant cancellation, leading to a theoretically suppressed branching fraction that falls well short of the the experimental measurement $\mathcal{B} (D^0 \to \bar{K}^{*0} K^{*0})= (0.88\pm0.04) \times 10^{-3}$~\cite{ParticleDataGroup:2024cfk}.
+With more precise data becoming available in the future, we will be able to incorporate additional SU(3)-breaking effects.
+For instance, by introducing two distinct sets of parameters for $E$ amplitude (e.g. $\chi_q^E,\, \chi_s^E$ and $\phi_q^E,\, \phi_s^E$), we can differentiate between strongly produced light-quark pair ($u\, \bar u$ or $d\, \bar d $) or strange quarks ($s\, \bar s$), as applied to $D \to PP$~\cite{Li:2012cfa} and $D \to PV$ \cite{Li:2013xsa, Zheng:2025ryf}.
+Consequently, the amplitude $E^{i} \propto V_{cd}^*V_{ud}\, \chi_s^{i} \phi_s^{i} +V_{cs}^* V_{us}\,\chi_q^{i} \phi_q^{i} $ (with $i= 0,\parallel, \perp$) will not longer be canceled due to the differences between $\chi_q^E,\, \chi_s^E$ and $\phi_q^E,\, \phi_s^E$, potentially explaining the current experimental data.